 Loan originators frequently sell ownership of residential mortgage loans to other entities.
 Sometimes the buyer is a trust, known as mortgage-backed security.
-In the past, mortgage companies were notorious for bringing foreclosure actions before they legally owned the loan.
+In the past, mortgage companies were notorious for bringing wrongful foreclosure actions before they legally owned the loan.
 This practice still occurs today, but mortgage companies are better at concealing their activities.
 Furthermore, judges have become numb to the shoddy legal work performed by the foreclosure law firms.

 Each mortgage foreclosure presents different factual scenarios which require careful legal analysis by our foreclosure lawyers.
-The wrongful foreclosure lawyers of Parker & DuFresne are happy to analyze your foreclosure paperwork to determine what possible defenses exist for fighting your foreclosure.
+The wrongful foreclosure lawyers of Parker & DuFresne are happy to analyze your foreclosure paperwork to determine what possible defenses exist for fighting your possible wrongful foreclosure.

 Can I Save My Home without Filing Bankruptcy?